Chyna Layne: Life and career

 Layne was born in New York City.
 Her father is Jamaican and mother is Filipina.
 She made her screen debut appearing in the HBO drama film Life Support (2007), and later that year played the leading role and serviced as a producer in the independent drama film A Deeper Love.
 The following year, Layne appeared in a small role in the biographical drama film Cadillac Records.
 In 2009 she played the lead in the action comedy film All Screwed Up, and co-starred in the drama film Precious.
 Since then, Layne appeared in a number of independent and made-for-television films and guest-starred on television series Workaholics and Major Crimes.
 She also had supporting roles in films Life of Crime (2013) and The First Purge (2018).

 From 2017 to 2019, Layne starred as Shemekka Epps in the Netflix comedy-drama series, She's Gotta Have It.
-In 2023, Layne went to star and executive producer in the Allblk legal drama series, Judge Me Not loosely based on the life Oof Judge Lynn Toler.
+In 2023, Layne went to star and executive producer in the Allblk legal drama series, Judge Me Not loosely based on the life of Judge Lynn Toler.